jaalto/project--emacs-epackage-template/README.rst

   `autoload`_ definitions'.
 If not, consider adding and sending path to maintainer.
 * Does the code contain ``global-set-key`` commands?
 That's a BIG NO-NO.
+  Don't package any such software wihout first patching the code to not install keybindings without user explicitly requesting it.
-  Don't package any such software.
-Contact upstream and suggest him to move all setup code to a separate function like *\*-install-default-key-bindings*.
+  Contact upstream and suggest him to move all setup code to a separate function like *PACKAGE-install-default-key-bindings*.
 * Does the code unconditionally set hooks like ``find-file-hooks``?
 Not good.
 Package should not change user's settings on load.
 You need to fix this by removing offending code and moving it into